MrKev312/JustDanceNextPlus/README.md

 ## Features
 - Play official Just Dance maps
 - Play custom Just Dance maps
-- Save your scores and view leaderboards for maps that have 3 or more scores submitted (quirk of the game)
+- Save your scores and view leaderboards for maps that have scores submitted from at least 1 other player (quirk of the game)

 ## Installation
 1. Clone the repository